nicoalba/spectro-assignment/writing-assignment.md

   - State: The current state of the container
   - Ready: If the container is ready to serve traffic
   - Restart count: How many times the container has been restarted
-  - Resource requests/limits: CPU and memory reources requested and limited for the container
+  - Resource requests/limits: CPU and memory resources requested and limited for the container
 - Volumes:
   - ConfigMaps, Secrets, Persistent Volumes
 - Events: